ENTRIES ARE BEING ACCEPTED FOR THE NEW HORIZONS COMPOSER COMPETITION

 THE PANEL OF JUDGES INCLUDE: Music professionals, including composers, performers, conductors, and teachers

-SUBMISSION DEADLINES: All submissions must be post-marked by December 15, 2016.
-The winner will be announced no later than March 1, 2017.
-The performance will take place in May or June of 2016.
+SUBMISSION DEADLINES: All submissions must be post-marked by December 15, 2017.
+The winner will be announced no later than March 1, 2018.

 1) Each submission must include:

-8) The winner must supply printed parts and conductor's score for performance no later than March 15, 2017
+8) The winner must supply printed orchestra parts and conductor’s score for performance no later than March 15, 2018